subnero1/test-products/products/swanbot.md

 ---

 <div class='swan-flex-col'>
-	<p> A portable Autonomous Surface Vessel (ASV) that navigates the water surface for real-time data collection.
+	<p> A portable Unmanned Surface Vessel (USV) that navigates the water surface for real-time data collection.
 A SwanBot is equipped with the following:</p>
   <div class='section-sub-heading'>
   	<i class='fa fa-vial'></i>
     	<h3>SwanSampler</h3>